 - Wayfare Tavern $$$ – This place is located in Financial District; however, it is worth visiting for dinner.
 You can start with steak tartar (probably #1 in the area!), continue with fried chicken and finish with homemade doughnuts.
 Everything should be delicious.
 We love to get back to this place and discover new things each time.

 - House of Prime Rib $$$ – As the name tells you, the thing to eat here is prime rib.
-Steaks are just excellent here.
+The steaks are just excellent here.
 The place might be a little noisy and crowded (a popular birthday spot).
-And don’t even try to come in a car here; better take uber or walk.
+And don’t even try to come in a car here; better take an uber or walk.
 This way, you can also try their excellent wine selection.

 Do you like it?
 Pin it!